Central sulcus: Williams syndrome

-The morphology of the central sulcus has been suggested to play a role in individuals with the generic condition known as Williams syndrome.
+The morphology of the central sulcus has been suggested to play a role in individuals with the genetic condition known as Williams syndrome.
 The foreshortening of the central sulcus has been found to be an abnormality associated with this syndrome.
 This can be seen with the abnormal dorsal end of the central sulcus in individuals with Williams syndrome.
 However, the abnormal dorsal end of the central sulcus has not been found to be linked to impaired general intelligence.
 The functional importance of this abnormal part of the central sulcus is still not fully understood though.

 Severe cerebral small vessel disease

 The shape of the central sulcus has been linked to the degree of disability in individuals who have a small subcortical ischemic stroke as a result of severe cerebral small vessel disease.
 However, the severity of the disability has been found to not be fully dependent upon the morphology of the central sulcus.
 It was found to possibly be due to the hand knobs’ vertical position and size.